7 min read

 1. Synthetic underlayment: Newer, stronger, and cost-competitive

-Synthetic underlayment combines the best properties of traditional organic felt and synthetic products.
 When we inspect roofs that are failing or leaking, the two primary contributing factors are tears in the felt or wrinkles caused by moisture.
 Synthetic underlayment is wrinkle-free, even when wet, and has a high tear strength.

 2. Felt underlayment: The only option until now

-Because felt is a lower-cost and environmentally friendly cloth saturated with asphalt, it’s commonly used to get the job done.
-Although water-resistant, felt underlayment may still absorb water when exposed to moisture.
-Felt underlayment ranges from 15-pound to 90-pound rolls, indicating its thickness and asphalt content.
+Felt underlayment ranges from 15-pound to 90-pound rolls, indicating its thickness and asphalt content in pounds per hundred square feet.
 Despite a reduction in today's average roll weights, they are still categorized as 15-pound, 30-pound, 40-pound, and 90-pound.
+Naturally, a thicker felt will offer more durability.

 3. Rubberized asphalt underlayment (aka SBS modified)